-André Moisan is known for his consummate mastery of the instrument, his impressive musicality and the clarity of his playing, André Moisan is one of the most brilliant clarinetists of his generation.
+Well known for his consummate mastery of the instrument, his musicality and the clarity of his playing, André Moisan is one of the most brilliant clarinetists of his generation.
 He has been part of the music scene since 1977, making regular concert and radio appearances as a soloist and chamber player.
-His numerous concerts abroad, in particular at Carnegie Hall, Amsterdam Concertgebouw and Radio-Berlin, established him as a leading soloist.
+His numerous concerts abroad, particularly at Carnegie Hall, Amsterdam Concertgebouw and Radio-Berlin, established him as a leading soloist.